-About Our French Quarter Hotel
+Learn What Makes Our French Quarter Hotel Different From The Rest

-As a member of Lifestyle – Preferred Hotel Group is a global leader in the hospitality industry, delivering high-performance sales, marketing, and technology solutions to more than 600 independent hotels and resorts in over 65 countries.
+As a member of Lifestyle Collection – Preferred Hotel Group is a global leader in the hospitality industry, delivering high-performance sales, marketing, and technology solutions to more than 600 independent hotels and resorts in over 85 countries.
 Its family of brands represents a collection of the finest hotels in the world.
 Register to be a member of the iPrefer program to receive updates, specials and amenities.